arkadeycns/De-Nile-Dreamers/README.md

 We are using the Microsoft Paraphrase Corpus as our dataset.

-1. **Gradient Boosting Techniques**: Utilizing handcrafted features derived from vector embeddings.
+1. **Binary Classification Techniques**: Utilizing handcrafted features derived from vector embeddings.
 2. **Pretrained Sentence Transformer Models**: Leveraging state-of-the-art models to achieve maximum accuracy in STS tasks.

 ## Problem Description
 Semantic Textual Similarity is a crucial task for a variety of NLP applications, including:

-- Information retrieval - finding similar entries, blocking a particular type of comments for a YouTube video
+- Information retrieval - Finding similar entries, blocking a particular type of comment under a YouTube video.
-- Text summarization
+- Text summarization - In generating summaries, STS helps ensure that the summary retains the core meaning of the original text, even if the wording changes.
-- Paraphrase detection - Quora may use it to better categorize the questions
+- Paraphrase detection - Quora may use it to better categorize the questions.
-- Question answering
+- Question answering - Various questions can be categorized to a single common to give an appropriate answer.

 The goal of STS is to predict how similar two pieces of text are, based on their meanings rather than their surface-level similarity.
 The challenge is to design models that capture deep semantic relationships, even when the surface forms of the texts differ significantly.